Ssebunya-Umar/idx_containers/README.md

 **Iterator post-increment is deleted on `threadSafe::iterator`.** The `shared_lock` cannot be copied into a by-value return.
 Use `++it`.

-The library uses `new` and `delete` operators in the file rawPointer.hpp.
-If you need to use an allocaotr of your own, just edit the allocate and deallocate functions in the RawPointer to use your allocator
 ---

 ## Building